aaronplayz-sys/aaronplayz-sys.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Aaron_Khan_resume.pdf
 description: This is my resume.
 Please note that information in this page may not be up to date, same goes for the PDF.
+The PDF is formated diffrently for employers and others.
 toc:
   sidebar: left
 ---